 Glass Quality

-Like other replacement windows, egress windows come in single-, double-, and triple-pane options.
+Like other quality replacement windows, egress windows come in single-, double-, and triple-pane options.
 More panes means more sound insulation and energy efficiency, though double-pane is the standard.

 Multipane glass increases a windowโ€™s resistance to shattering and cracking.
 It also adds noise reduction and helps with ventilation and heat exchange.
 Low-emissivity (low-e) glass adds even more energy efficiency, using a transparent glaze that blocks more ultraviolet (UV) rays than standard glass.
 Incorporating argon gas between the panes adds further insulation and reduces heat transfer, helping to preserve your homeโ€™s internal temperature.